AugmentedAJ/Long-Context-Code-Bench/plan.md

 ## 8. Implementation Roadmap (Phased)

 1. **Phase 1: Models & LLM-based head-to-head**
-   - Implement new models, `stages/head_to_head.py` with LLM pairwise judging (diff-based, optional minimal codebase context), and a `head-to-head-pr` CLI.
+   - Implement new models and initial LLM-based pairwise judging (diff-based, optional minimal codebase context), plus a `head-to-head-pr` CLI.
+This phase is complete but the LLM-based head-to-head judge is no longer used in this branch (LLM judging remains in `judge` / `cross_agent_analysis`).

 2. **Phase 2: Ranking, stats, and web**
    - Implement `ranking.py`, extend `stats.py` and `cli.compare`, and update web + packaging to surface head-to-head metrics.
+This phase is complete.

-3. **Phase 3 (optional): Agents as CLI judges & richer context**
+3. **Phase 3: Agents as CLI judges & richer context (current focus)**
-   - Add `evaluate_pair` support for selected runners, integrate CLI-based judging into `stages/head_to_head.py`, and gradually expand to more agents while validating stability and fairness.
+   - Use CLI agents (e.g., Auggie, Factory) as the primary judges for head-to-head pairwise decisions, reusing existing LLM judge outputs only for scalar per-agent scores.
+   - Optionally add a dedicated `evaluate_pair` API and richer workspace-level comparison in future iterations.